-&lt;sup>c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
-No additional PFAS sampling will be performed after MY 2021 unless a NMWQCC regulatory standard has been exceeded.
+^c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
+Per agreement in MY 2021 IFGMP, no additional PFAS sampling will be performed at locations where a NMWQCC regulatory standard was not exceeded and two rounds of sampling were completed.